+Since 1902, our law firm has helped our community with banking and financial institution law.
 Dagger, Johnston, Miller, Ogilvie & Hampson, LLP is proud to maintain strong relationships with the banking industry.
-Since 1902, our law firm has successfully represented local financial institutions.

-Banking and finance are highly regulated industries.
-Our banking attorneys are experienced in a wide range of banking and finance law.
+Banking and financial services are highly regulated industries.
+In fact, our banking attorneys practice a wide range of banking and finance law.
 Some areas that we regularly assist clients with include:

 - Uniform Commercial Code.
-This ranges from understanding the basic concepts behind the uniformly adopted law to assisting with complex interstate transactions
+For example, assistance includes explaining the basic concepts behind this uniformly adopted law.
+Thus, assisting with complex interstate transactions.

-- Financial institution regulation at the Federal or State banking level
+- Financial institution regulation.
+Both at the Federal and State banking level.

-- Collection of bad debt and the enforcement of creditor rights
+- Collection of bad debt.
+Especially the enforcement of creditor rights.

 - Drafting of legal documents in support of transactions

-Lawyers at the Dagger Law firm represent multiple financial institutions in commercial, residential and retail transactions, collections, and routinely appear in bankruptcy court to preserve and protect lender rights.
+Lawyers at the Dagger Law firm represent multiple financial institutions.
+Our services include commercial, residential, and retail transactions.
+We also handle collections and routinely appear in bankruptcy court to preserve and protect lender rights.

 - The Banking Act of 1933, which is also known as the Glass-Steagall Act